Discovering the nine subsidiary plans in Project management…

 You are able to analyse processes that can be taken away or improved upon in order to get better at what you do.

-Another subsidiary plans that forms part of project management plans that you should be aware of is human resource plan.
+Another subsidiary plans that forms part of project management plans that you should be aware of is a human resource plan.
 This part of subsidiary plans helps you to define resources that are required for a project such as how the required resources for a project will be defined, staffed, managed, controlled and eventually released.

 You will be able to look at the project critically and ask yourself some fundamental questions.
 Do you have all the resources that you need for the project?
 Do they need any special training in order to execute the project successfully?